 In addition to being beautifully prepared, driver Spencer Trenery reports that while the tube frame structure moves under stresses, the car winds up and down, talking to you through the torsional movement.
 Trenery marvels at the period drivers particularly Hansgren and his major wins using just 70% of the potential whereas today, modern preparation and robust engineering allows for a driver to achieve 99%.
 The Group 3 Velocity Invitational win in this Cooper in 2021 is reflective of “The Cooper Monaco Mark III is the first line of design evolution for sports racing cars.
 It should be considered the ultimate car for any contemporary racing event in its group.”

-This Cooper Monaco is accompanied by numerous spares including the contemporary cast and recently serviced Cooper C5S gearbox, a spare Buick engine, a portion of the original rear chassis, and other helpful trackside spares accumulated during a cost-no-object campaigning effort for historic racing.
+This Cooper Monaco is accompanied by numerous spares including the contemporary cast and recently serviced Cooper C5S gearbox, a spare Buick engine, a portion of the original rear chassis, a spare period-correct upholstered seat, and other helpful trackside spares accumulated during a cost-no-object campaigning effort for historic racing.
 Also included are copies of extensive documentation, numerous copies of service and trackside invoices, historic references, period race results, contemporary magazine articles, and Cunningham Registry information.
 As with all competition cars, although this car has been previously and recently prepared for vintage racing events, we highly recommend that a capable vintage race shop inspect and prepare the car before engaging in high-speed driving with this car.